Michel Crozier

-Michel Crozier (6 November 1922, Sainte-Menehould, Marne – 24 May 2013, Paris) was a French sociologist and member of the Académie des sciences morales et politiques from 1999 until his death.
+Michel Crozier (6 November 1922 in Sainte-Menehould, Marne – 24 May 2013 in Paris) was a French sociologist and member of the Académie des sciences morales et politiques from 1999 until his death.
 He also was a fellow of the American Academy of Arts and Sciences, a member of the American Philosophical Society, and a laureate of the Prix Alexis de Tocqueville (1997).